nis65/multiroom/README.md

 If `arecord` complains about `no such device`, the pairing did not work or is already terminated for some reason.
 Or `bluealsa` is stopped.
 Otherwise, you can now hear the sound from the loudspeakers connected to the raspi.
 So this basically converts your raspi into a bluetooth audio converter.

-**Note**: As we are outputting to the `dmix` and not the `hw` device, it's possible to still have e.ge. the snapclient playing audio and **at the same time** the piepline above plays the bluetooth sound.
+**Note**: As we are outputting to the `dmix` and not the `hw` device, it's possible to still have e.ge. the snapclient playing audio and **at the same time** the pipeline above plays the bluetooth sound.

 #### Manual creation of icecast stream